F-1 Regulations and Requirements

 Change of Local Address

-Students who change their local address must report the change to the CIP within 10 days of moving.
+Students who change their local address must report the change to the GEO within 10 days of moving.

 F-1 students who complete an academic program or OPT have a 60 day grace period and J-1 students who complete an academic program or AT have a 30 day grace period.